ctyeong/ctyeong.github.io/research.md

 permalink: /research/
 ---

-My research focuses on designing "sensory" and "motional" behaviors of mobile robots in more "informative" ways to each other.
+My research focuses on designing "sensory" and "motional" behaviors of mobile robots in more "informative" ways for each other.
 In particular, I propose novel *machine learning* approaches to address problems under realistic challenges.
 Several research topics in which I've been directly involved are listed below, but I have a broader interest in improving *autonomy* of *embodied AI systems*.